 During the hot summer days, the soil for outdoor marijuana plants tend to dry out rather quickly and, thus, should be observed and watered as needed.
 Compost and water-holding crystals can help the soil hold water for extended periods of time.

-There are three possible causes of drowning roots indoors.
+There are three possible causes of overwatering cannabis roots indoors:

--You are watering too frequently and the planting mix cannot drain properly.
+- Watering too frequently: and the planting mix cannot drain properly.

 Solutions: Ensure that the container has viable drainage holes.
 If it doesn’t, just cut some into the bottom of the container with a knife, drill, or thermal tool.